A Bell Telegraph: Abstract

 \section{Abstract}

-{We show a device with which, apparently, information (in the form of a "slash-dot" code) is instantly transmitted via Bell state collapse, over arbitrary distance.
-We discuss some problems and paradoxes arising when this conclusion is viewed in the relativistic framework.}
+We show a device with which, apparently, information (in the form of a "slash-dot" code) is instantly transmitted via Bell state collapse, over arbitrary distance.
+We show then why the device does not actually work, and discuss about the ``no Bell telephone'' statement.
+We discuss also about the troublesome relationship between the Copenhagen interpretation and special relativity.
+In particular, we advocate the interpretation that the ``state space'' cannot be a description of the state of the object studied alone, but that the observer is inextricably involved even if no measurement is taking place.